lambda-orm/lambdaorm-labs/labs/cli/04-two-datasource-same-query/README.md

 CNN_POSTGRES={"host":"localhost","port":5432,"user":"test","password":"test","database":"test"}
 ```

-### Complete Schema
+### Configure Schema

 At project creation the schema was created in the lambdaORM.yaml file with the initial example configuration\
 We will replace this configuration with the following where the following changes are made:

+- Domain
   - Added country and state entities
+- Infrastructure
   - "test" mapping was replaced by "default"
   - Replaced "test" source with "source1" and "source2", which use environment variables to configure the connection
   - The sources are replaced in the definition of the default stage

 ```yaml
 domain: